-Des Moines Area Community College has announced that former Forest City standout Brett Putz will become the program’s 13th men’s basketball coach.
+Des Moines Area Community College has announced that former Forest City standout Brett Putz will become its 13th men’s basketball coach.

 Following his playing career, Putz has spent time at St. Cloud State, Wayne State (Neb.)
 College, University of Nebraska Omaha, Highland Community College, and most recently at Chicago State.
 This will be Putz’s first stint as a head coach.

 As a player, Putz was known for his scoring abilities.
-Along with what he did at St. Cloud State, Putz left Forest City as, and still holds, the schools all-time scoring mark.
-He also still holds many Forest City school records including scoring average, field goals made, and 3-pointers made.
-He says along with shooting the three, he wants his team to be known for making high percentage shots and playing good defense.
+Along with what he did at St. Cloud State, Putz left Forest City and still holds the school’s all-time scoring mark.
+He also still holds many Forest City school records, including scoring average, field goals made, and 3-pointers made.
+He says that he wants his team to be known for making high percentage shots and playing good defense along with shooting the three.

 Brett Putz says he and his wife, Jen, are excited to be in Iowa.